juniorporfirio/responseapi/README.md

 }

 ```
-Validate if people is not exception return Success = 200 or Invalid = 500 to Api Response status code.
+Validate if people is not exception return Success = 200 or Error = 500 to Api Response status code.
 ```csharp

 // Logic to get one people